JoachimGoedhart/A_Shiny_start/Readme.md

 ```

 One approach that I use is to first hard-code the plot, based on the data.
 After that, I introduce the controls (sliders, input fields) in the User Interface.
 Finally, the controls can be connected to the variables in the code.
 Check frequently whether the app runs, because debugging can be complicated and becomes more difficult with every line of code that you add.

+## Post Post Scriptum - Dashboard versus Tool

+When the data is included in the app, the result is much like a data *dashboard*.
+The users can interact with the data, visualize it in different ways to explore and understand it.
+Many of the apps that I developed are a data visualization *tool*.
+Users can upload their own data and explore it.
+This adds another layer of complexity, since this type of app needs to handle different types of data and the app needs to be designed with this in mind.
+Luckily there is code available that should provide some help to get started.
+You can check out [my Github repository](https://github.com/JoachimGoedhart) for inspiration!